huirayj/e-commerce-back-end/README.md

 # E-Commerce Back-end Management

 ## Overview
-For this exercise, the user uses a Object-Relational-Mapping tool, specifically Sequelize, to manage a database of consumer products from a created server.
+For this exercise, the user uses a Object-Relational-Mapping framework, specifically Sequelize, to manage a database of consumer products from a created server.
 As well as creating new data, it must be able to extract, update, and delete.

 ## Table of Contents
 1. [Pseudocode](#pseudocode)